 Providers are encouraged to frequently monitor Florida Department of Health and CDC websites for updated guidance on COVID-19.

-The Centers for Disease Control and Prevention and World Health Organization are excellent sources of information about this evolving outbreak.
+The Centers for Disease Control and Prevention and World Health Organization are reliable and up-to-date sources of information about this evolving outbreak.

-For Florida specific information, please consult The Florida Department of Health website:
+For Florida specific information, please consult the Florida Department of Health website.